 Massage during pregnancy is safe for most mothers.
 Our massage therapists will want to know if you are having any problems or complications with your pregnancy before you begin.
 If you are, then our therapists may require approval from your primary health care provider before proceeding with any bodywork.
 The following are circumstances in which massage should not be performed: heavy discharge (watery or bloody); diabetes; contagious illness; fever; vomiting; unusual pain; pre-clampsia; high blood pressure; morning sickness; abdominal pain; diarrhea; any malignant condition.

-Because of the tremendous physical and hormonal changes that occur in the expectant mother, we do not recommend any massage during the first trimester.
-Massage can be performed anywhere from 30 minutes to two hours, depending on how much time you have and how much discomfort you are experiencing.
+Massage can be performed anywhere from 30 minutes to 90 minutes, depending on how much time you have and how much discomfort you are experiencing.
 Once a week during the second trimester is recommended, and twice a week or more during the third trimester can be very beneficial.

 60 Minute Massage $129